Meet the team

 Louise joined the Trust in 2015 as Head of Finance.
 She is a member of the Institute of Chartered Accountants in England & Wales, gaining the ACA qualification in 2009 after three years working in business assurance with accountancy firm BDO LLP.

 Louise subsequently made the move into the charity sector, spending four years at UNICEF UK, first as management accountant, then promoted to financial controller.
 In 2014 she spent a year working overseas as a project accountant for Cambodian NGO ‘Phare Ponleu Selpak’.
-Louise is also Treasurer for Croydon Mencap.

 Dr Anne Shinkwin, Director of Fundraising